Clara Barton: Personal life and beliefs

 While she was not an active member of her parents' church, Barton wrote about how well known her family was in her hometown and how many relationships her father formed with others in their town through their church and religion.

 With regards to politics, Barton firmly supported President Lincoln and the Republican Party during the war.
 In 1863, she rebuffed a request from a Copperhead Democrat, T.W.
 Meighan, to denounce the Republican Party.
 In her letter to Meighan, Barton also stated, "I am a U.S. soldier you know [...] and, as I am a soldier, and not a statesman, I shall make no attempt at discussing political points with you."
 Further, she wrote that with regards to politics, "I am supposed to be profoundly ignorant."
 While the historian Stephen B. Oates reads these statements as ironic, this is disputed by Nina Silber (a historian of women in the Civil War era).
 Silber claims that "Clara Barton came to believe her job had very little to do with politics" and "emerged from the war more aware than ever of women's political weaknesses."
 While Oates labels Barton a "committed feminist", Silber compares her to other nurses such as Mary Ann Bickerdyke and Cornelia Hancock, who clung to patriarchal ideas of male hierarchical authority and the arrangement of "separate spheres" during the Civil War.
 Barton became a proponent of women's suffrage after conversing with her friend, Gage, on the topic.

+Although Barton never married, she may have had romantic relationships with males at least during the Civil War years.

 Barton was an admirer of the poetry of Lord Tennyson and Walter Scott.